 The blood of the Passover lamb foreshadowed the sacrifice of Jesus Christ

 Just as the Israelites were “passed over” and “saved” due to the blood of the lamb, we are now saved by Jesus, who “passes over” our sins because of the blood he shed on the cross.
 For those who repent, and accept Jesus as their personal savior, are saved from death.
 When we compare Exodus and 1 Corinthians 5:7 (as shown below) we see that Jesus Christ is the true Passover Lamb.
 When observing His last Passover with His disciples, Jesus explained that the symbols of bread and wine represent His body and blood, offered by Him for the forgiveness (or passing over) of our sins and the death sentence of our sins(Matthew:26:26-28; Mark:14:22-24).

 What does Passover mean for Christians today?

 It certainly is not about the pagan rituals of easter eggs, bunnies and baskets.
 It is about Jesus Christ, who sacrificed his life, shed blood, so that all mankind could be saved from the second death, which is a life in hell.

 The New Testament Passover is a memorial of the suffering and death of Jesus Christ.
 We observe this day to remember that the blood of Jesus, who is and was the perfect Passover Lamb, for the forgiveness of our sins.
 This sacred day, is in remembrance of our Savior and observed according to 1 Corinthians:11:23-28 as Christ instructed.

-Christians observe this day, as the memorial and reminder that Christ died for our sins, the death of sin, represented by the cruxification of Jesus, and he ROSE again, signifying our rebirth through him.
+Christians observe this day, as the memorial and reminder that Christ died for our sins, represented by the crucification of Jesus, and when he ROSE again, it signified our rebirth through him.